cbctl/cbctl.github.io/blog/close-grpc-connections.md

 _Meanwhile..._

-Richard had come to the same conclusion at about the same time.
+Richard had come to the same conclusion via a different symptom at about the same time.
 For his part, he had written a small client which would loop, open a connection to flintlock, NOT close it, and call an endpoint until it couldn't anymore.
 On the other side he had started a custom flintlock server in which he had enabled [`pprof`][pprof].